guozanhua/uSquid/README.md

 C# events instead of Unity Messages
 ----------------
-Create a ew UnintyObject passing in a target GameObject (Behind the scenes a `UnityObjectBehaviour will be added to the GameObject)
+Create a new UnityObject passing in a target GameObject (Behind the scenes a `UnityObjectBehaviour will be added to the GameObject)

 All of Unity's GameObject Messages will be fired as as proper C# events under ``UnityObject.u.*```